Indonesia: Debris from missing submarine recovered — military | DW | 24.04.2021

 The Indonesian military submarine that went missing off Bali with 53 people on board is believed to have sunk, officials said on Saturday.

-"With authentic evidence believed to be from the KRI Nanggala, we have raised the status from 'submiss' to 'subsunk,'" Navy chief Yudo Margono said, adding that the retrieved items could not have come from another vessel.
+"With authentic evidence believed to be from the KRI Nanggala, we have raised the status from 'sub missing' to 'sub sunk,'" Navy chief Yudo Margono said, adding that the retrieved items could not have come from another vessel.

 The revelations, made at a news conference, came hours after the vessel with 53 crew members on board was estimated to have run out of oxygen reserves.